ltspicer/Thyristor-Triac-Tester/README.md

 The circuits and PCB layouts have been created with Target3001medium and can be opened with Target3001discover.
 Target3001discover is free!

 The StepUp must be set to **18V**.

+The ino file must be written to the ESP8266 using the Arduino IDE.

 I still have red PCBs V1.0 in stock (for interested parties).
 However, if a larger collective order is placed, I will order V1.1 PCBs.
 I will then also order the intermediate PCBs for the IC test socket.